Visit Basilica of San Marco - Practical information 2025 - Advice - Line-cut tickets - Opening hours

 Golden Altarpiece Basilica of San Marco Venezia

-In addition to the relics of Saints or Doges in their velvet boxes, you can find numerous chalices more or less richly decorated, icons, incense burners, gold swords and precious stones…
+In addition to relics of Saints or Doges in their velvet caskets, numerous calices more or less richly decorated, icons, incense burners, swords in gold and precious stones….

-A whole Ali Baba loot returned from Constantinople, especially during the 4th crusade around 1200.
-The master pieces?
-The incense burner, the icon of the Archangel Michael, and the golden chalice.
+All the loot of Ali Baba returned from Constantinople particularly during the 4th Crusade around 1200.
+The masterpieces?
+The perfume burner, the Archangel Michael icon and the golden chalice.

 Incense Burner Treasure Basilica Saint Mark Venice